-10 In parallel, we also assembled data on the overall partisan composition of county legislatures in our target closely match the demographics of our target universe of medium and large counties (see Supplementary Appendix A).11 The top panel of Figure 1 shows the size of the legislatures in the counties in our dataset.
+10 In parallel, we also assembled data on the overall partian composition of county legislatures in our target universe.
+In some of these counties, we were unable to find district-level election returns, but we found information on the overall partian composition of the county legislature.

+11 In spite of this, one limitation of our data is that the coverage is uneven over time.
+We have election results on 291 counties in the post-2000 period.
+Yet due to the limitations of archival data sources, our in our dataset.
 Most counties have very small legislatures.
 The median size of county legislatures in our data is 5.
 Less than 20% of the counties have more than 10 members and only a handful have more than 25 members.